apify/apify-docs/sources/academy/glossary/tools/insomnia.md

 ![The "Manage Cookies" tab](./images/insomnia-manage-cookies.jpg)

-## So, Postman or Insomnia? {#postman-or-insomnia}
+## Postman or Insomnia {#postman-or-insomnia}

-The application you choose to use is completely up to personal preference, and will not affect your development workflow.
+The application you choose to use is completely up to your personal preference, and will not affect your development workflow.
 If viewing timelines of the requests you send is important to you, then you should go with Insomnia; however, if that doesn't matter, just choose the one that has the most intuitive interface for you.